Your First Policy

 Overview

-This guide walks you through creating a governance policy from scratch -- from deciding what to govern, to defining rules, binding the policy to an integration, and testing it with a live evaluation.
+This guide walks you through creating a governance policy from scratch -- from deciding what to govern, to generating rules, binding the policy to an integration, and testing it with a live evaluation.
 By the end, you will have a working policy that detects PII in AI responses and blocks them from reaching users.

 Step 1: Plan Your Policy

-1. What are you governing?
-For this guide, we will detect personally identifiable information (PII) in AI-generated responses -- specifically Social Security Numbers and harmful content.
+Before opening the dashboard, decide what you are governing.
+For this guide, we will detect personally identifiable information (PII) in AI-generated responses -- specifically Social Security Numbers -- and flag harmful content where the AI oversteps its role.

-• Deterministic rules use field-level conditions with operators (CONTAINS, MATCHES, EQUALS, etc.).
+- Deterministic rules use field-level conditions with operators (CONTAINS, MATCHES, EQUALS, etc.).
 They evaluate in milliseconds with no external calls.
 Use them for pattern matching, keyword detection, and structured checks.

-• Semantic rules use an LLM to evaluate content against a natural language prompt.
+- Semantic rules use an LLM to evaluate content against a natural language prompt.
 They handle nuance -- tone, intent, context -- that field operators cannot express.
 Use them for subjective or context-dependent checks.

 Most real-world policies combine both types.
 Deterministic rules catch the obvious cases fast; semantic rules catch the subtle ones.